svlark/svlark.github.io/_posts/2019-07-15-June-North-Carolina-to-Massachusetts.md

 - https://user-images.githubusercontent.com/13930968/61134371-7d3cee80-a48d-11e9-9466-1864e73b54c6.jpeg
 ---

-I have been terrible at keeping our blog up to date.
-I just looked to see where I had left off, and realized it had been a year!
-I was trying to get Audrey to take over, but right now, she has other priorities.
-One thing that I am good at updating is my instagram feed though (https://www.instagram.com/april.sailinglark/), so I’m going to attempt to use it to inspire the blog.
-If you follow me on Instagram, this may seem a little bit like a repeat.

 June 2019-
 We have been in North Carolina for a couple weeks now, and realized that there is so much history just up the coast!
 The girls and I decided to do an educational field trip from Beaufort to Roanoke and Kitty Hawk.